excid3/rails/guides/source/getting_started.md

 The `index` method here is an Action.
 Even though it's an empty method, Rails will default to rendering a template with the matching name.

 The `index` action will render `app/views/products/index.html.erb`.
-If we open up that file, we'll see the HTML it renders.
+If we open up that file in our code editor, we'll see the HTML it renders.

 ```erb
 <h1>Products#index</h1>